Shatlyk1011/food-delivery-app/TO-DO.md

 ✅ (not tested yet)- add fields to user collection: addresses, isBlocked, history of Orders ✅ -GET SECRET KEEYYYYYYYYYYYYYYS

+- withCategories; make sure adding "others" to the end of list
 - .env in orders fetch component
 - FIX - es
 - control working times (in backend?)